-At this point, I wanted to embark on a delicate subject, that of the possible sexual differentiation in intelligence between woman and man.
-I would say that there is a general consensus that great differences exist between female and male sensitivity.
-Consequently, the groups of basic relational functions that support these sensitivities should be somewhat different.
+The sexual differentiation between woman and man is a delicate subject.
+There is a consensus about the differences between female and male sensitivity.
+Consequently, the groups of primary relational functions that support these sensitivities should be somewhat different.

-A curious act is that, to some extent, all of us memorize a representation of others where, on top of their image, we include some characteristics, needless to say, from our point of view.
+There is an automatic evaluation of others where, on top of their image, there are some characteristics.
 Among them is an intuitive estimation of that person's intelligence.

-As this approximation is carried out on a personal scale, it should not be surprising that many women are completely convinced that they are much more intelligent than men, and vice versa.
-In fact, all men and all women are right from their point of view or scale of reference.
+As this approximation is carried out on a personal scale, it should not be surprising that many women think that they are more intelligent than men, and vice versa.
+All men and all women are right from their point of view or scale of reference.

-An example of how complicated the subject of sexual differentiation in intelligence between woman and man is would be to speak about the beauty of intelligence and the intelligence of beauty.
-In a certain respect, both affirmations are correct and, therefore, elemental relational functions that support them should exist.
-In relation to this subject, without wanting to go any deeper in it, we can cite the existence of certain symmetries.
+An example of how complicated is the subject of sexual differentiation between woman and man would be to speak about the beauty of intelligence and the intelligence of beauty.
+Both affirmations are correct and, therefore, elemental relational functions supporting them should exist.
+Without getting any more in-depth, there are some symmetries.

-In some cases, the values are corrected with a different scale according to gender; the TC1 test is an example that is based on a series of dominoes.
+In some cases, there is an adjustment with a different scale according to gender; the TC1 test is an example based on a series of dominoes.

-In short, the interpretation of statistical data is not only risky but also this data can be incorrect.
+The interpretation of statistical data is not only risky, but also the data can be bias.

-An example of the difference between men and women which is accepted by both men and women with a good sense of humor is the following.
-Men prefer women with lateral symmetry of 90-60-90 and women prefer an exponential growth of 10-23-1023 in their man, that is to say, a 10 in intelligence, … and a 1023 in $.
+An example of the difference between men and women, which is accepted by both men and women with a good sense of humor is the following.
+Men prefer women with the vertical symmetry of 90-60-90 and women prefer an exponential growth of 10-23-1023in their man, that is to say, a 10 in intelligence and 1023 in $.

-Continuing with the differences and humor, if men had to define a single measurement that encompassed the three previously mentioned parameters, they would use the mean squared error, and women… the sum.
+Continuing with the humor, if men had to define a single measurement that encompassed the three previously mentioned parameters, they would use the mean squared error and women the sum.

 Human life expectancy

-Women have a higher estimated life expectancy between 5 and 10 % than men in most countries.
-In Spain, this supposes approximately seven years (84 years in women versus 77 years for men).
-It seems clear that there must be something better in women’s constitution apart from the existence of other factors such as a lower rate of tobacco consumption among females, different types of work, etc.
+Women have an estimated life expectancy between 5 and 10 % more than men in most countries.
+In Spain, this supposes approximately six years (86 years versus 80 years for men).
+There could be something essential regardless of the existence of factors such as a lower rate of tobacco consumption or different types of work.

-According to the General Theory of the Conditional Evolution of Life, the main function of the sexual differentiation is to serve as a genetic filter between the information received from the male and female progenitors.
-The above mentioned theory also affirms that women provide an intact copy of the genetic information, with the advantage of having its phenotypical viability guaranteed.
+According to the Conditional Evolution of Life, the main goal of sexual differentiation is to serve as a genetic filter between the information received from the male and female progenitors.
+It also affirms that women provide an intact copy of the genetic information, with the advantage of its phenotypical viability guaranteed.

-Consequently, the filter of two X chromosomes should result in a more stable structure than the one made up by the XY chromosomes.
-The same argumentation can be used for the rest of the 22 pairs of human chromosomes and to those of other animals with sexual differentiation.
-It would not be surprising that it resulted in a higher female longevity; explaining, at least in part, the observed reality.
+Consequently, the filter of two X chromosomes will give in a more stable structure than the one made up of the XY chromosomes, leading to higher female longevity; explaining, at least in part, the observed reality.

 Gender differences in human intelligence in the lower threshold

-An interesting issue will be the stability effect mentioned in the previous point about human intelligence in the lower part of the typical bell curve of Gauss.
+An interesting issue will be the stability effect in the lower part of the typical bell curve of Gauss.

-The EDI Study – Evolution and Design of Intelligence detects, in one out of five cases, what it denominates genetic accidents in the evolution of intelligence which are very relevant in quantitative terms.
+The EDI Study – Evolution and Design of Intelligence detects, one out of five cases, what it seems to correspond with genetic accidents in the evolution of intelligence, which are very relevant in quantitative terms.

 Gender differences in human intelligence in the upper threshold

-As in the aforementioned case of the dominoes series.
+As in the case above of the dominoes series.

-Following the General Theory of Conditional Evolution of Life, the Global Cognitive Theory and the empirical results from the EDI Study, since women do not modify their genetic information and most of the elemental functions which make up intelligence have a genetic nature, the X chromosomes would have at least a generation behind in evolution with sexual differentiation and two backward generations on average.
-Unless the X chromosome may pass 100 % updated to the following generation every time it coincides with the Y chromosome, this fact could explain the low female participation in highly gifted associations, in nominations for the Nobel Prize, the few inventions made by women, a lower rate in management positions, etc., without any necessity of restoring to an historical specialism of jobs or being particularly negative towards men accusing them with no scientific evidence of gender favoritism.
+Unless the X chromosome may pass 100 % updated to the next generation every time it coincides with the Y chromosome, this fact could help to explain the low female participation in highly gifted associations, in nominations for the Nobel Prize, the few inventions made by women, a lower rate in management positions.
+Consequently, there is no necessity of restoring to a historical specialism of jobs or being particularly negative towards men accusing them of gender favoritism.

-In a social way, curiously enough, it seems that this mentioned gratuitous accusation is not rude, although the possible scientific explanation to some specific characteristics of human intelligence, even though it could be real, actually is.
+Socially, it seems the gratuitous accusation is not rude, while a scientific explanation of some specific characteristics of human intelligence is.

-Even though I consider that the scientific nature of the General Theory of the Conditional Evolution of Life, the Global Cognitive Theory and the results of the EDI Study are clear; due to the social sensitivity regarding the matters discussed, it should be desirable to carry out a new EDI Study -2 on the evolution and design of human intelligence with a bigger sample which may confirm the results hereinabove mentioned and obtain a higher sensitivity and significance of the model for this specific aspect of the update of the X chromosome.
+The scientific nature of the Conditional Evolution of Life, the Global Cognitive Theory, and the results of the EDI Study are palpable.
+Due to the social sensitivity, it is desirable to carry out more research to confirm and obtain higher sensitivity and significance of the model.